Jessica C. Buturla Hunter

-When one gets the calling from the Spirits, taking training is still necessary – because attempting any type of Shamanic, Spiritual, Energy, or Psychic work without training is not only potentially dangerous, but very irresponsible.
+When one gets the calling from the Spirits, taking training is still necessary – because attempting any type of Shamanic, Spiritual, Energy, or Psychic work without extensive professional training is not only potentially dangerous, but very irresponsible.

 The Shamanic path is not a free for all in any way.
 Tampering with any type of Shamanic / Spiritual / Energy / or Psychic work without Professional Training - can often do more harm than good, even if the untrained individual attempts with good intentions, or even if they have natural abilities.
 In indigenous cultures, those called by the Spirits still train with their tribal Elders for many, many years.
 So just because an individual may be "called by the Spirits," or have natural abilities, does not mean they should bypass training of any kind.
 On the flip side of this, individuals also need to understand that if they have not been called by the Spirits, and want to invest in studying Shamanism or take any Shamanic Training - they need to understand that taking any training alone does not guarantee that “they are chosen or called by the Spirits” either.
 That is up to the Spirits and no one else.
 This has been since the beginning of Shamanic practices in ancient times, and still is applicable to modern Shamanic practices.
 That aspect of Shamanism has remained constant and unchanged, for thousands of years.
 That is not to say that one cannot practice Shamanism as their personal spiritual beliefs and pathway - they can.
 However, one needs to understand the difference between practicing it as a spiritual pathway, and practicing it as a spiritual pathway with a true calling from the Spirits involved.
 Because there is a difference.
 If you look at a Native culture that practices Shamanism - everyone in that culture may be practicing Shamanism - but how many in the culture are actually chosen by the Spirits to do the work as the Medicine man or woman?
 Maybe one or two within the culture.